menu

 Port Orchard is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 17,089 people and 13 associated neighborhoods, Port Orchard is the 71st largest community in Washington.
 Port Orchard has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Port Orchard, where the median household income is $82,650.00.

-Port Orchard is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Port Orchard is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The overall education level of Port Orchard citizens is substantially higher than the typical US community, as 31.69% of adults in Port Orchard have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Port Orchard citizens is substantially higher than the typical US community, as 31.69% of adults in Port Orchard have at least a bachelor's degree.

 Port Orchard is a very ethnically-diverse city.
 The people who call Port Orchard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Orchard residents report their race to be White, followed by Asian.
 Port Orchard also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.24% of the city’s residents.
 Important ancestries of people in Port Orchard include German, English, Irish, European, and Scottish.